 A maximum of $40,000 p.a can be applied for, in-conjunction with a financial contribution of at least 25% of the total project by the applicant.

-There will be one main funding round for the CPF with a closing date of 27th August 2017.
-This will be for projects beginning 2018.
+There will be an additional funding round for the CPF with a closing date of 16th March 2018.
+This will be for projects beginning Term 2, 2018.

 Click here to download the CPF Application Form 2017-2018 and CPF Project Plan Template 2017-2018.